mabrarov/java_yatest/list-merge/README.md

 1. Second and subsequent lines of input are considered lists to merge, each list starts from an integer in \[0, 10 * number-of-lists\] representing size of list, then items of list are following, items of list may be separated with whitespaces or new line
-1. Items of each list should be given in non-descending order
+1. Items of each list should be given in non-descending order, each item should be an integer in \[0, 100\]
 1. Input is taken from standard input stream
 1. Output is the merged list consisting of items of all input lists in non-descending order, items are separated with space